BarRaider/streamdeck-advancedlauncher/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

-### New in v1.5
+### New in v1.7
-- Built-In support for **Microsoft Store Apps (UWP)**!!! :tada:
-- Steam Launcher now allows different ways to resize the game logo
+- Updated Steam Game Launcher to work with new Steam file formats
-- Improved load speeds

 ## Current Features
 - New `Start In` parameter, allows you to modify the working directory in which the application runs.